 If you want to sell the car yourself, rather than part-exchanging it or giving it back to the finance company, it can be tricky because it’s not actually your car to sell.
 Some finance companies will have specific requirements about how you go about selling their vehicle and settling your debt, while others will simply refuse to allow it at all.

 Can I settle my PCP early?

 For example, if you want or need to sell your car two years into a four-year agreement, you will have to pay any difference between what your car is worth and what you still owe (called negative equity).
-So if your car is worth £20,000 but your finance settlement figure is £22,000, then you will have to pay the extra £2,000 to clear your negative equity.
+So if your car is currently worth £15,000 but your finance settlement figure is £18,000, then you will have to pay the extra £3,000 to clear your negative equity.

 Is a PCP right for me?

 If that means that you can’t afford the car of your dreams, then so be it.
 There will always be additional expenses when running a car, and if you can’t afford to eat because your monthly car payment is due then you have made a fairly fundamental error.

 Broadly speaking, if you are likely to change your car in a few years’ time, then a PCP can be a cost-effective way to finance it.
-If you are going to keep it for longer than that, then you may well be better off with an HP and pay the car off in larger equal installments instead of a few years of lower payments then a big hit at the end.
+If you are going to keep it for longer than that, then you may well be better off with an HP and pay the car off in larger equal instalments instead of a few years of lower payments then a big hit at the end.